Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Applications to nonparametric testing

 when we observe i.i.d.~data from $\nu$.
-This is again a fundamental problem in statistics and there has been many approaches investigated in the literature; see e.g.,~\cite{Blomqvist50, BlumEtAl61},~\cite[Chapter 8]{HW99} and the references therein.
-Recently, the use of kernel (see e.g.,~\cite{GrettonKernelMeasInd05, EquivRKHS13, Lyons13}) and distance covariance (see e.g.,~\cite{SzekelyBDCov09, SzekelyCorrDist07, 4-Axioms-MS19, SR13}) based methods have become very popular.
-In this section, we use ideas from optimal transportation to construct a test for~\eqref{eq:Ind-Test}.
+This is again a fundamental problem in statistics and there has been many approaches investigated in the literature; see e.g.,~\cite{Blomqvist50, BlumEtAl61},~\cite[Chapter 8]{HW99}, ~\cite{DebSen2019} and the references therein.
+The use of kernel (see e.g.,~\cite{GrettonKernelMeasInd05, EquivRKHS13, Lyons13, Pfister18}) and distance covariance (see e.g.,~\cite{SzekelyBDCov09, SzekelyCorrDist07, 4-Axioms-MS19, SR13, Shi2019, DebSen2019}) based methods have become very popular for this problem.
+Also see~\cite{Berrett19,Weihs18} and the references therein for some recent other approaches to testing~\eqref{eq:Ind-Test}.
+We use our multivariate quantile and rank functions to construct a tuning parameter-free consistent test for~\eqref{eq:Ind-Test}.